 - Wiping moisture off of the microwave while you cook in the kitchen.

-- Calling an electrician when you have a problem with the microwave.
+- Calling a certified electrician or a professional when you have a problem with the microwave.

 Normal Use